jamdotjar/notus/readme.md

 - [ ] **Export**: Export your notes in various formats, roll skill checks, and track spells, inventory, etc. 📦.

 - [ ] **Docs**: D&D is complicated; use the inbuilt docs to quickly look up spells, monster stats, loot tables, magic items, and more! 📖.

+## Usage

+### Creating a Note
+1. Launch the application.
+2. Click on the "New note" button.
+3. Enter the name of the note and click "Ok".
+4. Edit the note content and click "Save".

+### Viewing a Note
+1. Select a note from the list.
+2. Click "Open" to view the note.

+### Deleting a Note
+1. Select a note from the list.
+2. Click "Delete" to remove the note.

 ## License